compgeolab/website/research/index.md

 order: date
 ---

-Our research mostly involves the creation and application of new methods for geophysical modeling and data processing, mostly in gravity and magnetics.
+Our research focuses on the creation and application of new methods for geophysical modeling and data processing, mostly in the fields of gravimetry and magnetometry.

 <div class="home-block">
 <div class="row">